not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ### Variable-length durations

-Instead of a duration always having the same length as has been described so far (resulting in *segment*s that always have the same length), it is also possible to have a variable duration length.
-Instead of specifying a fixed number/float value for the `samples`, `millis`, `beats` or `hz` property, a [value](#value) can be used.
-Each time a *segment* starts, if the duration is set to a *value* object instead of a fixed number, that value will be evaluated and the resulting length will be used as duration for that run of the *segment*.
+Instead of using a fixed numeric value for the duration (e.g. `"beats": 0.25`), it is also possible to use a [value](#value) for the `samples`, `millis`, `beats` or `hz` properties.
+This allows the duration of the segment to vary based on the evaluated voltage of the *variable*.
+Each time a *segment* starts, if the duration is set to a *value* object instead of a fixed numeric, that *value* will be evaluated and the result will be used as duration *segment*.
+The next time that *segment* is executed, the *value* will be re-evaluated and may result in a different duration.

-The calculation of the current value of such a variable-length duration will be performed after all the [action](#action)s of the segment with a `start` timing have been executed, but before any `glide`, `gate` or `end` actions have been executed.
-This allows any changes made in the `start` *action*s of the segment to influence the *value* calculation for the duration.
-Once the segment has started (and thus the duration length has been determined), the duration will not be re-evaluated until the *segment* has completed.
-This means changes that could influence the *value* of the duration will not be taken into account after the *segment* has started.
+Since the [action](#action)s of a *segment* can have an impact on the resulting voltage of a *value*, a fixed order of operations is followed:

+* First all actions of the *segment* with a `start` timing will be executed
+* Then the *duration* of the *segment* is calculated
+* Then the `glide` and `gate` actions are executed
+* Finally, when the segment ends, the `end` actions are executed

+This means that `start` actions can be used in a segment to influence the *duration* of that segment.
+However, once this *length* has been determined, the remaining actions (`glide`, `gate` or `end`) will not influence it anymore, even if they modify properties that the original *duration* calculation was based on.

+Just like constant-length durations, a variable-length durations can not be made shorter then one sample.
+If the *duration* evaluates to a length shorter then one sample, it will be made to last one sample instead.
+Fractional sample durations (longer then 1 sample) are supported however, resulting in drift compensation by TimeSeq over time.

 When using a *value*-based `beats` duration, it is not possible to also specify a `bars` property.

-Just like the constant-length durations, variable-length durations can not be shorter then one sample, but are allowed to have a decimal sample duration, resulting in drift compensation by TimeSeq over time.

 *Variable-length durations were introduced in TimeSeq script version 1.1.0.*